 - a.
-Write a C program to convert infix expression to postfix expression. - b.
-Write a C program to evaluate a postfix expression.
+Write a c program to convert Infix expression to postfix expression. - b.
+Write a c program to evaluate a Postfix expression.

 - a.
 Write a C program to check for balanced parenthesis. - b.
-Write a C program to implement priority queue using arrays.
+Implement a C program for Stack using Linked list. - c.
+Implement a C program for Queue using Linked list.

 - a.
 Implement the following operations on Single Linked List using a C program.

 - i. create

 - ii. insert

 - iii. delete

 - iv. search

-- v. display
+v. display